#44 LEWIS HAMILTON

 Four more seasons with McLaren followed, and though he didn’t win a championship again with the team, he put in some stellar performances to solidify his place as one of the greats of the sport.
 In 2013, Hamilton moved to pastures new with the Mercedes team.
 At the time, the move came under much scrutiny, but ultimately proved to be an inspired decision as the German team became the dominant force in Formula One.
 As the sport entered the hybrid era, Hamilton and team-mate Nico Rosberg were the only genuine title contenders for the next three seasons, with Hamilton coming out on top in 2014 and 2015.
 2016 saw Hamilton endure terrible luck, and Rosberg claimed the title as their Mercedes partnership grew ever more fractious.

 In 2017, with a new team-mate, Lewis Hamilton became the sport’s most successful British driver as he took his fourth World Championship and relished in a battle with Ferrari’s Sebastian Vettel.
 Though he trailed his championship rival for the first twelve rounds, the Brit bounced back after the summer break and was unstoppable while Ferrari faltered.
 It was a season with little mistakes – other than an embarrassing crash in the first part of qualifying in Brazil.
-Over the course of the season, Hamilton became the sport’s most prolific polesitter, beating Michael Schumacher’s record of 68 poles.
+Over the course of the year, Hamilton became the sport’s most prolific polesitter, beating Michael Schumacher’s record of 68 poles.
+A similar story followed in 2018, with Hamilton once again going head-to-head with Vettel for a fifth Drivers’ Championship.
+With highlights including a win from fourteenth on the grid at the German Grand Prix and a stellar pole lap in Singapore, Hamilton was crowned champion for a fifth time – emulating only Juan Manuel Fangio and Michael Schumacher.

-Seemingly driving at his best, and in a happy camp as the team’s lead driver, Hamilton has all the ingredients he needs to put himself at the forefront of F1 once again in 2018.
+Seemingly driving at his best, and in a happy camp as the team’s lead driver, Hamilton has all the ingredients he needs to put himself at the forefront of F1 once again and aim for a sixth title in 2019.

 LEWIS HAMILTON’S F1 RECORD